walkabilly/machine_learning_for_epi/logistic_regression_ml.md

 ![](logistic_regression_ml_files/figure-html/unnamed-chunk-23-1.png)<!-- -->

 Here we can see that based on tuning the model accuracy ranges from 0.904 to 0.945.
 That's a 4% improvement!
 I have seen hyperparameter tuning improve models by more than 10% so this is a reasonable improvement.
 We also get the specific values for the penalty and mixutre that we can run in a final model.
-The
+Here we also get two different tuning specifications with the same accuracy.
+So we might have to make a decision about which one is more appropriate depending on our data.

 ### 3.5.
 Transforming features (variables)